microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/filestorage-delete-containers.md

 > [!IMPORTANT]
 > APIs under the `/beta` version in Microsoft Graph are subject to change.
 Use of these APIs in production applications is not supported.
 To determine whether an API is available in v1.0, use the **Version** selector.

 Delete a [fileStorageContainer](../resources/filestoragecontainer.md).
+Note that deleting fileStorageContainers using this method will move the fileStorageContainers to the recycle bin instead of permanently deleting the item.

-This is a non-restorable deletion.
-The application calling this API must have permissions to delete containers of the respective container type.
+The application calling this API must have permissions to delete fileStorageContainers of the respective container type.

 ## Permissions